Pejman712/Non_Repetetive_LiDAR_Registertion/README.md

 ## 📂 Datasets & Structure

-- 📁 `data/`: Benchmark point cloud datasets from CERN
+- 📁 `testdata/`: Benchmark point cloud datasets from CERN
-- 📁 `configs/`: Configuration files for each facility
 - 📁 `Figures/`: Visuals used in the paper and documentation
-- 📁 `src/`: Core registration and SLAM pipeline code
+- 📁 `nonrep/`: Core registration and SLAM pipeline code
 ---